 “Balderdash,” says the Beast.
 In a rejoinder to Blodget, Beast Executive Editor Edward Felsenthal says he was “flabbergasted to read the salary figures you tossed out for Howie Kurtz.”
 However, Felsenthal doesn’t provide any guidance on what the Beast is actually paying Kurtz, and HuffPo isn’t talking.

 Meanwhile, Blodget takes the opportunity to add The Daily and Bloomberg LLC to the list of generous employers.
 Bloomberg, he notes, “has quietly become the second-richest and most powerful media organization in the world.”

 Does this mean happy days are here again for journalist pay?
 Not likely.
 The majority of grunt-level former reporters still say they’re getting half of what they were making in mainstream media, or less.
 Demand Media, for example, reportedly pays about 10 cents a word for its articles, which are assigned based upon their performance in search results.

 This entry was posted on Friday, January 21st, 2011 at 8:14 am and is filed under Business News, BusinessModel, Future of Journalism, Journalism, Murdoch, NewMedia, Newspapers, Paywalls.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.